Plainville Schools Vigilant In Residency Policy Enforcement

 According to the policy, any parent or legal guardian wishing to enroll a child in the Plainville public school system must submit proof of residency within the town of Plainville.
 In the case of a school aged child who is residing with a relative in Plainville other than a parent or guardian, all parties are required to sign a sworn affidavit attesting to the fact that the childís residency in Plainville is intended to be permanent.
 If evidence of residency is not deemed sufficient, steps will be taken to exclude the student from continued attendance.
 The policy also outlines scenarios in which non- resident students may be allowed to attend Plainville schools without tuition.
-Non-resident students who do not meet the residency requirement or exception criteria may attend Plainville schools with the payment of tuition and adherence to a number of conditions, including parental responsibility for student transportation.
-Under this provision, the board of education is not responsible for special education and related costs while the student is enrolled in Plainville schools, and non-resident tuition students are expected to adhere to school rules of conduct.
-The tuition rate for non-residents is set annually by the board of education.
-The rate for the 2007-2008 school year is $10,901; the rate for non-resident special education students is calculated on an individual basis, based on actual services provided.
+Non-resident students who do not meet the residency requirement or exception criteria may attend Plainville schools with authorization of the Superintendent and the payment of tuition and adherence to a number of conditions, including parental responsibility for student transportation.
+Under this provision, the Plainville Board of Education is not responsible for special education and related costs while the student is enrolled in Plainville schools, and non-resident tuition students are expected to adhere to school rules of conduct.
+The tuition rate for non-residents is set annually by the Plainville Board of Education.
+The rate for the 2008-2009 school year is $11,184 for grades 1-12, and $3,885 for kindergarten.
+The rate for non-resident special education students is calculated on an individual basis, based on actual services provided.

 To view past agendas or minutes, please view our Archives.